Sovea/Sovea/README.md

 - 🐧 Working at Tencent
 - 💻 Full-Stack
-- 🔋 About to graduate
+- 🔋 Strive for progress